 The thrill of opening college acceptance letters and sitting down to decide where to spend the next four years is undeniably special.
 After making such an exciting decision, making logistical ones may not seem as appealing, especially when it comes time to choose a student loan to help pay for college.

 The expense of attending college can be intimidating, but fortunately student loans can help make financing college more manageable.
+Broadly, students can borrow federal student loans or private student loans to help pay for their education.
+For the most part, students will rely on a combination of funding, including loans, scholarships, grants, and work-study to pay their way through college.
 There are a lot of student loan options that may be accessible to students, and it’s worth considering all viable options before making a decision.

 In order to qualify for federal student loans, students must complete the Free Application for Federal Student Aid (FAFSA®) form.
 The process is relatively easy and straightforward.